solde/Par/lab4/lab4-par21_03-David Soldevila Daniel Palomo.md

 With that changes we got the following elapset tiem and speed up polts.

 <img src="plots/plots.png">
+<note>Speed U and elapsed time plots for n=13</note>

 Note that the scalability is not stronger than we have seen at previous seasons.
+Now we are going to discuss